Remote Working is a WIN!

-As our world changes, so does how people work – especially in times where there are global emergencies like this one!
-Working from home during these stressful moments can seem almost impossible but as long you’re comfortable with your permanent location then going into ‘core’ office hours is totally fine (and even preferable).
-The future of job stability depends on organizations being able find new ways remote workers who need part-time flexibility or full absentees will share tasks equitably while also listening closely towards their needs.
+As our world changes, so do how people work – especially in times when there are global emergencies like this one!
+Working from home during these stressful moments can seem almost impossible but as long you’re comfortable with your permanent location than going into ‘core’ office hours is totally fine (and even preferable).
+The future of job stability depends on organizations being able to find new ways for remote workers who need part-time flexibility or full absentees will share tasks equitably while also listening closely towards their needs.
 To guard against an ‘always-on’ culture, managers should be trained to prioritise empathy and inclusion.

-When employees have access to remote work options such as flexible schedules and the ability of working from home, burnout at their job decreases by over 26%.
-Overall compared with those without these benefits there is increased productivity which leads into less stressors in life like personal problems or family issues because you’re able take care if them on your own time while still being productive during office hours.
+When employees have access to remote work options such as flexible schedules and the ability to work from home, burnout at their job decreases by over 26%.
+Overall compared with those without these benefits there is increased productivity which leads to fewer stressors in life like personal problems or family issues because you’re able to take care if them on your own time while still being productive during office hours.
 Remote jobs also increase innovation by 63%, engagement by 75% plus 93% likelihood that they will report feeling included.

-LinkedIn’s methods include investing time into understanding what makes each individual person tick as well offering flexible options such has part-time positions or flexitime hours so people don’t feel.
+LinkedIn’s methods include investing time into understanding what makes each individual person tick as well as offering flexible options such as part-time positions or flexitime hours so people don’t feel.